-For mold projects of three ounces or more, I use the Resin Obsession deep pour resin.
+Resin Obsession deep pour resin.
 I can mix as much as 3 gallons at once.
-Along with working great for big mold projects, it also works great as a river table resin.
+Because it cures over 2 to 3 days, I don’t have to worry about cracking.
+Along with working great for big mold projects, it also makes river tables.

 Project example: Wood and resin coasters

 What else should you know about these resins?